hydephp/develop/docs/advanced-features/hyde-pages.md

 The base class for all Hyde pages, all other page classes extend this class.

+Unlike other frameworks, in general you don't instantiate pages yourself in Hyde, instead, the page models acts as blueprints defining information for Hyde to know how to parse a file, and what data around it should be generated.

+To create a parsed file instance, you'd typically just create a source file, and you can then access the parsed file from the HydeKernel's page index.

+In Blade views, you can always access the current page instance being rendered using the `$page` variable.

 ### Quick Reference

 | Class Name | Namespace             | Source Code                                                                                        | API Docs                                                                                                     |